8/7/2019

 Operator

-Next we turn to line of Jessica Reif-Ehrlich with Bank of America.
+Next, we turn to the line of Jessica Reif-Ehrlich with Bank of America.
 Please go ahead.

 speaker

-Thank you.
-On advertising, LACMA was very helpful to get that color on how you did in the upfront.
+So on advertising, Lachlan was very helpful to get that color on how you did in the upfront.
 It's so strong.
 What are the drivers besides lack of ratings in the industry in general?
-Can you talk a little bit about how you're selling differently with everything under Marianne's umbrella?
-Is everything cross platform now?
-And then on the gaming, can you give us some color, you know, factors to consider on how this will ramp?
-Is it all dependent on state by state legislation?
-What else will drive it?
-How quickly can you ramp?
+And can you talk a little bit about how you're selling differently with everything under Marianne's umbrella?
+Is everything cross-platform now?
+And then on the gaming, can you give us some color or factors to consider on how this will ramp?
+Is it all dependent on state-by-state legislation?
+What else? will drive it, you know, how quickly can you ramp?
 Thank you.

 speaker

 Thank you, Jessica.
-So on advertising, we estimate this is the strongest advertising upfront in 17 years.
+So on advertising, look, we estimate this is the strongest advertising up front in 17 years.
 So, you know, it's an extraordinarily robust result we've had certainly in both pricing and in volume.
-You know, pleasingly, the scatter market since the upfront, as you know, has been even stronger.
-And we are in scatter doing double digits pricing premiums to what we sold in the upfront.
-So which means if you do the math, we're in the low 20s pricing in scatter over last year.
-So then this is driven really, you know, across categories.
-So it's not one category that's driving it.
-We're seeing, you know, obviously the streaming platforms were starting to take their advertising, digital platforms, pharmaceutical continues to be strong.
-They had a short pause as they worked out some regulatory demands around the advertising so that they weren't initially, they were slow in the upfront and then came back in strong and they're particularly strong in scatter now, pharmaceutical.
-Finance has And even now locally, and this goes partially to your second question, on a state by state basis in a couple of our local stations, notably New York and Philadelphia, we're seeing some of this gaming revenue begin to appear in a fairly significant way.
-So we think from a gaming point of view as more states legalize online gambling, that will be a tremendous revenue stream to us outside of the TSG partnership, but just from a local advertising point of view.
-Also, you know, obviously at the Super Bowl, we started to sell the Super Bowl and we're very pleased with the Super Bowl both from a pricing point of view in terms of where we are versus our last Super Bowl a few years ago.
-Then your second question, Jessica, was on gaming and the TSG partnership.
-Steve, do you want to go on?
+You know, pleasingly, the scatter market since the upfront has been even stronger, and we are in scatter doing double-digits pricing premiums to what we sold in the upfront, which means if you do the math, we're in the low 20s pricing in scatter over last year.
+And this has driven really – you know, across categories, so it's not one category that's driving it.
+We're seeing, you know, obviously the streaming platforms, we're starting to take their advertising, digital platforms, pharmaceutical continues to be strong.
+They had a short pause as they worked out some regulatory demands around the advertising so that they weren't initially, they were slow in the upfront and then came back in and strong, and they're particularly strong in scatter now, pharmaceuticals.
+Finance has been strong.
+And even now, locally, and this goes partially to your second question, on a state-by-state basis in a couple of our local stations, notably New York and Philadelphia, we're seeing some of this gaming revenue begin to appear in a fairly significant way.
+So we think from a gaming point of view, as more states legalize online gambling, that will be a tremendous revenue stream to us outside of the TSG partnership, but just from a local advertising point of view.
+Also, obviously, the Super Bowl, we've started to sell the Super Bowl, and we're very pleased with the Super Bowl, both from a pricing point of view in terms of where we are versus our last Super Bowl a few years ago.
+Ben, your second question, Jessica, was on gaming and the TSG partnership.
+Steve, do you want to?

 speaker